 There are three components in the analytics dashboard:

-2. Statistical tool - examine the statistical significance for your data
+Statistical tool - examine the statistical significance of your data

 Summary section